 I don’t mind that the Karoo 2 is not customizable via a smartphone because setting data fields is quick on the unit itself.

 You can customize Edge 1040’s data fields (and other settings) via the Garmin Connect smartphone app.
-I tried both methods, and paradoxically, it’s faster on-device.
-The app is not as good as Wahoo’s ELEMNT app, for example.
+I tried both methods, and paradoxically, it’s faster to do it on-device.
+The app is not as good as Wahoo’s ELEMNT app.

 Overall, I enjoy using and interacting with Karoo 2 more.
 But 1040 (Solar) is not far behind.